Thomas Boverton Redwood: Life

-He was born in London on 26 April 1846, the eldest of eight children to Prof Theophilus Redwood (1806-1892), originally from Boverton in South Wales, and his wife, Charlotte Elizabeth Morson, daughter of T M R Morson who owned a London pharmaceutical firm.
+He was born in London on 26 April 1846, the eldest of eight children to Prof Theophilus Redwood (1806-1892), originally from Boverton in South Wales, and his wife, Charlotte Elizabeth Morson, daughter of Thomas Newborn Robert Morson who owned a London pharmaceutical firm.
 He studied chemistry at University College, London gaining a doctorate (DSc with Honours).

 In 1889 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir James Dewar, William Dittmar, Alexander Crum Brown and Robert Rattray Tatlock.

 In 1895 he was co-founder of the Self-Propelled Traffic Association and in 1897 he was a co-founder of the Royal Automobile Club (RAC).

 In 1912 he was appointed to the Royal Commission on Fuel and Engines.
 In the First World War he served on several committees ranging from petrol supplies, and oil supplies to the navy to the use of "liquid fire" (napalm) for trench warfare.

 In later life he lived at 119 Piccadilly in central London.
 He was knighted by King Edward VII in 1905 and further was created Baronet of Marylebone Road by King George V in 1911.

 He died in London following a short illness on 4 June 1919.